Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Zones from arcview ascii grid

 Input instructions !
-Input instructions !
-Zones from arcview for chosen elements !
+Zones from arcview for

 --------------

-|

 #. **filename** Name of the ArcView shapefile without the file
    extension.